danielwaltz/vueconf-us-2019/README.md

 - Use a queue to commit large payloads in chunks to a store like `vuex`
 - You can opt out of reactivity for performance gains
 - Use `<recycle-scroller>` lib for rendering large data sets

+## Building Fast and Semantic Input Masks

+- Use directive or filter

+## Stuck in the Event Loop

+- Avoid `$nextTick`, it's a mess